Ceco1972/CRM/README.md

-# Client Management App with a Firebase database
+# Client Management App with a Firebase database and Auth
 Here is a link to the app: https://crm-ten-indol.vercel.app/ *Automatically synced with your [v0.dev](https://v0.dev) deployments*